f3rm/f3rm/README.md

 ## Code
 **The NeRF and feature distillation code will be released soon.**

 We currently provide our implementation for extracting CLIP and DINO features.
-See `scripts/demo_extract_features.py` for a demo.
+See [Usage](#usage) for more details.

 ### Installation
 **Note:** this repo will eventually require an NVIDIA GPU with CUDA 11.7+ for NeRF and feature field distillation.